Kylie Jenner, Tyga Breakup Rumors Fly After Social Media Silence

 Did Kylie Jenner and Tyga really break up?
 Split rumors surfaced again about the celebrity couple following their unusual silence on social media.

 Kylie Jenner, 19, and Tyga, 27, fueled rumors that they have broken up after going completely silent on social media.
-The youngest member of the Kardashian/Jenner clan is known for her social media presence but Kylie Jenner hasn’t shared a single selfie of her and her rapper boyfriend since Valentine’s Day, according to Metro UK.
+The youngest member of the Kardashian/Jenner clan is known for her social media presence, but Kylie Jenner hasn’t shared a single selfie of her and her rapper boyfriend since Valentine’s Day, according to Metro UK.

 A post shared by Kylie (@kyliejenner) on